 - If the request relates to Indigenous cultural materials, supporting information of your connection to and representation of the relevant community.

-If you require assistance with completing your takedown request in writing, or if you are unable to submit your takedown request in writing, please contact our front desk by telephone on (02) 6246 1111 and ask to speak with the Communications team in relation to a Takedown Request.
+If you require assistance with completing your takedown request in writing, or if you are unable to submit your takedown request in writing, please phone (02) 6246 1111 and ask to speak with the Communications, Events and Publishing team in relation to a Takedown Request.

 Please be aware that we may need to obtain all the information listed under ‘In Writing’ above in order to respond appropriately.
 For this reason, and in order to address the request as quickly as possible, we prefer to receive requests in writing.